symbol/symbol-docs/source/guides/account/getting-account-information.rst

 Getting account information
 ###########################

-Getting the public key, height, balance and importance of an :doc:`account <../../concepts/account>`.
+Get the public key, height, balance and importance of an :doc:`account <../../concepts/account>`.

 *************
 Prerequisites